Portaferry Lifeboat - History

 1982 Portaferry 's "D" class, braving the weather in Strangford Lough

-Children from throughout the United Kingdom and Ireland raised the monies to provide this and other 'Blue Peter lifeboats'.
+Children from throughout the United Kingdom and the Republic of Ireland raised the monies to provide this and other 'Blue Peter lifeboats'.

 1984 Her Majesty The Queen Mother presents the Institution's Bronze Medal to Portaferry lifeboat's Chief Helmsman, Desmond Rogers

-1984 - Sir John Andrews, first President of Portaferry Lifeboat station, congratulates RNLI award winners Desmond Rogers, Frank Rogers and William (Billy) Ellison
+1984 - Sir John Andrews, first President of Portaferry Lifeboat station, congratulates RNLI award winners Desmond Rogers, Francis Rogers and William (Billy) Ellison

 The new lifeboat was named 'Blue Peter V' and with its close association with children was launched with a bottle of milk by a 10 year old girl, Paula Trainor.